 Dandelion pollen is a common trigger for people with allergies as dandelions produce around 2,500 seeds each year.

-There are no local bylaws that prohibit dandelions on a property, so you get to decide how to handle them.
-This article offers helpful information about dandelions, natural and chemical ways to control them, and tips to prevent them from coming back.
+This article offers helpful information about dandelions, the type of products to get rid of them, and tips to prevent them from coming back.

 How to Identify Dandelions

 Dandelions (Taraxacum officinale) can grow near the ground or stretch out as high as 70 cm.
 The strong taproot, the central root of the dandelion, extends 60 cm into the ground.
 The dandelion’s green stem holds a natural latex that oozes out if broken.
 A bright yellow flower head, up to 5 cm in diameter, sits atop the stem.

 By the time you see their yellow flowers, dandelions have already done most of the work to become firmly established in your yard.
 The weeds usually appear in the springtime, but another round may show up in the fall.
 Their sturdy taproots survive through the winter months, so they can flower every spring for 5 – 10 years.

 Fall is usually the best time for dandelion control because it’s when they pull nutrients down to the taproot.
 They will pull down the herbicide, too.